ckaur5689/CapstoneProject_MLandAI/model_card.md

  - 3.2 Synthetic Black-Box Functions

-##Eight## synthetic benchmark functions were used as the black-box objectives.
+Eight synthetic functions were used as the black-box objectives.
 These functions are designed to test different challenges in global optimisation, including multimodality, varying curvature, and flat regions.
 A separate GP surrogate model was trained and optimised independently for each function.

 **Function 1:**
     - Description of sample application: Detect likely contamination sources in a two-dimensional area, such as a radiation field, where only proximity yields a non-zero reading.
 The system uses Bayesian optimisation to   tune detection parameters and reliably identify both strong and weak sources.